 Read our story below.

-It’s hard to believe it’s been over 20 years since Dan Webster IV, a fourth generation Baysider, decided it would be fun to gather the email addresses of a few Bayside friends and ask if they wanted to receive a special treat in their mailboxes each day from him.
+It’s hard to believe it’s been 22 years since Dan Webster IV, a fourth generation Baysider, decided it would be fun to gather the email addresses of a few Bayside friends and ask if they wanted to receive a special treat in their mailboxes each day from him.
 The experiment was meant as a way to keep our tight-knit summer community more connected through the long “off-season.”
 On January 31, 2001, Dan sent out the very first Bayside Picture-of-the-Day (POTD).
 You can see that photo here.
 The photos were distributed in much lower resolution back then because, as many will recall, AOL dial-up service didn’t offer very much bandwidth.

 Dan Webster and Favorite Bayside Lifeguard Sue Brown